119 Yorkville Ave., Yorkville

 369 Rue Saint-Paul W., Old Montreal

 Located in the heart of Old Montreal, this immaculate boutique has a decidedly minimalist bent.
-All-white shelving holds accessories by Mansur Graviel and Commes des Garçons, while sleek racks are home to crisp, architectural pieces by Roland Mouret and Dried van Noten.
-The inventory is limited, showcasing only select pieces from each designer's current collection, which speaks to the fact that this is place to find investment pieces.
+All-white shelving holds accessories by Mansur Gavriel and Commes des Garçons, while sleek racks are home to crisp, architectural pieces by Roland Mouret and Dries van Noten.
+The inventory is limited, showcasing only select items from each designer's current collection, which speaks to the fact that this is place to find investment pieces.

 Charlie & Lee